Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Introduction

-Methodologically, there exist two paradigms towards an \textit{ab initio} description of polaritonic chemistry in analogy to molecular chemistry: Density-based methods as realized by quantum electrodynamical density functional theory (QEDFT)\cite{ruggenthaler2011,tokatly2013,ruggenthaler2014,flick2015,ruggenthaler2017} or wave function based approaches, which will be the focus of this work. \textit{Ab initio} wave function approaches to the mixed fermion-boson problem underlying the ESC regime led to QED extensions of Hartree-Fock theory (QED-HF)\cite{haugland2020}, its strong-coupling and Lang-Firsov variants (SC-QED-HF/LF-HF)\cite{riso2022,cui2024}, configuration interaction theory (QED-CI)\cite{haugland2021,mctague2022}, coupled cluster theory (QED-CC) and its equation-of-motion extension (QED-EOM-CC)\cite{haugland2020,deprince2021,monzel2024}, M\o ller-Plesst perturbation theory\cite{cui2024,bauer2023,elmoutaoukal2025} as well as more recent adaptations of multireference methods like the complete active space configuration interaction (QED-CASCI)\cite{vu2024}, density matrix renormalization group (QED-DMRG)\cite{matousek2024} and complete active space self-consistent field (QED-CASSCF)\cite{alessandro2025,vu2025} approaches.
+Methodologically, there exist two paradigms in \textit{ab initio} polaritonic chemistry in analogy to quantum chemistry: Density-based methods as realized by quantum electrodynamical density functional theory (QEDFT)\cite{ruggenthaler2011,tokatly2013,ruggenthaler2014,flick2015,ruggenthaler2017} and wave function based approaches, which will be the focus of this work. \textit{Ab initio} wave function approaches to the ESC regime were realized via extensions of established (electronic) quantum chemical methods to the mixed fermion-boson problem: QED Hartree-Fock theory (QED-HF)\cite{haugland2020}, its strong-coupling (SC-QED-HF) and Lang-Firsov variants (LF-HF)\cite{riso2022,cui2024}, configuration interaction theory (QED-CI)\cite{haugland2021,mctague2022}, coupled cluster theory (QED-CC) and its equation-of-motion extension (QED-EOM-CC)\cite{haugland2020,deprince2021,monzel2024}, M\o ller-Plesst perturbation theory\cite{cui2024,bauer2023,elmoutaoukal2025} as well as more recent adaptations of multireference methods like the complete active space configuration interaction (QED-CASCI)\cite{vu2024}, density matrix renormalization group (QED-DMRG)\cite{matousek2024} and complete active space self-consistent field (QED-CASSCF)\cite{alessandro2025,vu2025} approaches.